The Eight Fallacies of Distributed Computing

 Solution: Test against production-like network conditions.
 Use chaos engineering to inject latency and partition services.

-Pitfall 3: Ignoring Serialization Overhead
+Pitfall 3: Ignoring serialization overhead

 Problem: Choosing JSON because it is readable, ignoring CPU and bandwidth costs at scale.